coralproject/ask-docs/docs_dir/pillar/install.md

 * For `AMQP_URL`:
     * If your RabbitMQ is a local installation, `AMQP_URL` should be `amqp://localhost:5672/`.

-Once you've edited and saved your custom.cfg file, source it:
+Once you've edited and saved your custom.cfg file, source it with the following command:

 ```
 source $GOPATH/src/github.com/coralproject/pillar/config/custom.cfg